fyne-io/fyne/README.md

 ## Dependencies

-Fyne requires the following imports which are not included in the go standard library:

-* github.com/go-gl/gl/v3.2-core/gl
-* github.com/go-gl/glfw/v3.2/glfw
-* github.com/golang/freetype
-* github.com/srwiley/oksvg
-* github.com/srwiley/rasterx
-* golang.org/x/image/font

-These can be included in your gopath by the following 'get' commands:

-* "go get github.com/go-gl/gl/v3.2-core/gl"
-* "go get github.com/go-gl/glfw/v3.2/glfw"
-* "go get github.com/golang/freetype"
-* "go get github.com/srwiley/oksvg"
-* "go get github.com/srwiley/rasterx"
-* "go get golang.org/x/image/font"

-You will also require a GCC compiler if you do not have one, if on Windows this can be included by installing TDM-GCC.
+You will require a GCC compiler if you do not have one, if on Windows this can be included by installing TDM-GCC.
+This can be downloaded and installed from http://tdm-gcc.tdragon.net/download